 Oral tacrolimus and cyclosporine may be used for moderate to severe cases, with close monitoring for systemic side effects.
-It should be noted, however, that a possible risk of skin and lymph cancers is associated with calcineurin inhibitors.
+It should be noted that a possible risk of skin and lymph cancers is associated with calcineurin inhibitors.

 Methotrexate, azathioprine, and mycophenolate mofetil are other immunosuppressants that may be occasionally prescribed by a dermatologist for severe cases.
 These therapies should be generally avoided in children.

-Desensitization through allergen-specific immunotherapy (SIT) is not a successful treatment option.
+Desensitization through allergen-specific immunotherapy (SIT) is sometimes used for severe dust mite-induced disease.

 Maintenance of a healthy bodyweight.
-A 2015 meta-analysis found that overweight or obese children had a 24% and 44% greater risk for having atopic eczema, respectively, compared with normal weight children.
-Among adults, overweight or obese individuals had a 29% and 56% greater risk for this disease respectively, compared with normal weight adults.
+A 2015 meta-analysis found that overweight or obese children had a 24-44% greater risk for having atopic eczema, respectively, compared with normal weight children.
+Among adults, overweight or obese individuals had a 29-56% greater risk for this disease, respectively, compared with normal weight adults.

 Avoidance of a Western dietary pattern.
-In the Korean National Health and Nutrition examination of over 17,000 individuals, those whose diets contained the highest amounts of meats and processed foods had a 57% greater risk for atopic dermatitis when compared with individuals whose diets contained the least amount.
-Conversely, the International Study on Asthma and Allergy in Children (ISAAC) study of Colombian children found that children whose diets contained the highest amounts of traditionally-eaten foods (e.g., fresh fruit and legumes) had an almost 40% lower risk for having atopic dermatitis, compared to those eating the lowest amounts of these foods.
+In the Korean National Health and Nutrition examination of more than 17,000 individuals, those whose diets contained the greatest amounts of meats and processed foods had a 57% greater risk for atopic dermatitis when compared with individuals whose diets contained the smallest amount.
+Conversely, the International Study on Asthma and Allergy in Children (ISAAC) study of Colombian children found that children whose diets contained the highest amounts of traditionally eaten foods (e.g., fresh fruit and legumes) had an almost 40% lower risk for having atopic dermatitis compared to those eating the lowest amounts of these foods.

-E liminating allergy-causing foods.
+Eliminating allergy-causing foods.
 A systematic review reported that atopic dermatitis is often associated with food allergies.
-Foo d allergy occurs in roughly 30% of children with atopic dermatitis, compared with 4%-10% in the general pediatric population.
-Although nearly 80% of children with this condition have elevated food- or pollen-specific IgE levels and 40%-90% of infants have positive skin-prick tests for various foods, only 35% to 40% of patients have clinical signs and symptoms of food allergy, according to multiple double-blind, placebo-controlled food challenge studies.
+Food allergy occurs in roughly 30% of children with atopic dermatitis compared with 4-10% in the general pediatric population.
+Although nearly 80% of children with this condition have elevated food- or pollen-specific IgE levels and 40-90% of infants have positive skin-prick tests for various foods, only 35-40% of patients have clinical signs and symptoms of food allergy, according to multiple double-blind, placebo-controlled food challenge studies.
 In these children, cow’s milk, eggs, peanuts, wheat, soy, nuts, and fish are responsible for > 90% of food allergies.
 In contrast, older children and adults may be more likely to react to birch pollen-associated foods (e.g., apple, carrot, celery, and hazelnut).

 A review found that evidence for the effectiveness of elimination of cow’s milk or eggs for children with atopic dermatitis was lacking.
-However, an exclusion diet was found more likely to be useful in patients with a clinical history of IgE-mediated allergic reactions and in young patients with severe disease.
+An exclusion diet was found more likely to be useful in patients with a clinical history of IgE-mediated allergic reactions and in young patients with severe disease.

 Prebiotics and probiotics.
-Probiotics (mainly Lactobacillus rhamnosus) are orally administered microorganisms that have been used for atopic diseases because they may have anti-inflammatory and antiallergic properties by stimulating Th1 cytokines and by down-regulating CD34+ cells involved in the symptoms of dermatitis, while increasing those with anti-inflammatory effects (e.g., interferon- γ).
-A meta-analysis of randomized controlled trials found the use of synbiotics (combinations of prebiotics and probiotics) for at least 8 weeks with mixed-strain bacterial species had a significant effect on improving the SCORAD index in children more than one year old.
-Other meta-analyses found that probiotics reduced the risk for atopic dermatitis in children whether given during pregnancy or during the perinatal period. ,
+Probiotics (mainly Lactobacillus rhamnosus) are orally administered microorganisms that have been used for atopic diseases because they may have anti-inflammatory and antiallergic properties by stimulating Th1 cytokines and by down-regulating CD34+ cells involved in the symptoms of dermatitis, while increasing those with anti-inflammatory effects (e.g., interferon-γ)., A meta-analysis of randomized controlled trials found the use of synbiotics (combinations of prebiotics and probiotics) for at least 8 weeks with mixed-strain bacterial species had a significant effect on improving the SCORAD index in children more than 1 year old.
+Other meta-analyses found that probiotics reduced the risk for atopic dermatitis in children whether given during pregnancy or during the perinatal period.,

 Fatty acids may be of some help.
 Studies on fatty acid supplementation in atopic eczema have been controversial.
 Defects in certain genes (FADS, ELOVL) that are responsible for the desaturation and elongation of essential fatty acids to their long-chain derivatives are often present in individuals with atopic disease.
 These in turn affect both the barrier and immunologic functions of the skin.
 It has been suggested that a Western diet may aggravate this condition through the provision of saturated and trans-fatty acids in place of essential fatty acids.
 Controlled clinical trials of gamma-linolenic acid (GLA) from evening primrose, black currant seed, or borage oil have revealed varying degrees of benefit, including a steroid-sparing effect.
 In a study of maternal GLA supplementation that continued through the second year of life in children, a significantly lower prevalence of atopic eczema was found during the first year of life in infants.
 However, this difference disappeared during the second year, as the amounts of saturated fat relative to polyunsaturated fat (which is close to recommended intakes during the first year of life) increased in children’s diets to that of adult diets.
 A systematic review and meta-analysis of studies on fish intake or fish oil supplementation found an almost 50% reduction in the incidence of atopic eczema when compared with low fish intake or placebo.

 Vitamin D supplementation.
-Although data are mixed with regard to the benefit of vitamin D supplementation, benefits are clearer in certain populations.
-These include those with baseline low vitamin D levels and those with frequent skin infections.
+Although data are mixed regarding the benefit of vitamin D supplementation, benefits are clearer in those with baseline low vitamin D levels or with frequent skin infections.

 What to Tell the Family

 Atopic dermatitis is a persistent ailment with a significant hereditary component.
 Some evidence indicates that the risk for developing this disease can be moderated through breastfeeding and allergen avoidance.
-In persons with established disease, effective management of symptoms is possible through combinations of topical ointments, diet modification, dietary supplements, and, if necessary, systemic anti-inflammatory (corticosteroid) treatment.
+In persons with established disease, effective management of symptoms is possible through combinations of topical ointments, diet modification, dietary supplements, and if necessary, systemic medications.